Randy Arozarena Player Props: Rays vs. Blue Jays

 Randy Arozarena At The Plate

-- Arozarena leads Tampa Bay with a slugging percentage of .546, fueled by 19 extra-base hits.
+- Arozarena has seven doubles, a triple, 11 home runs and 26 walks while hitting .305.

-- Among the qualified hitters in baseball, his batting average ranks 10th, his on-base percentage ranks sixth, and he is 11th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 10th, his on-base percentage ranks seventh, and he is 12th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.